Shared Sibling Room - How To Do It Right?

 1. Make Things Clear!

-Since most quarrels start over ownership disputes ("This is my dresser, "\"This is my game,"\You are invading my part of the shared bed!!"\Your clothes are scattered all over, and I have no room for myself"..and more..a lot more..), The solution will only come through a strict clarification of things.
+Since most quarrels between siblings start over ownership disputes - ("This is my dresser,"/"This is my game,"/You are invading my part of the shared bed!!"/Your clothes are scattered all over, and I have no room for myself."
+And more.
+A lot more, mixed with yelling and whining...) - the solution will only come through a strict clarification of 'things.'

-The more misunderstandings concerning these issues, the more tension will increase accordingly.
-Do as much as you can to avoid these quarrels by rigidly clarifying anything that could be interpreted vaguely and thus lead to unfortunate misunderstandings.
+Do as much as you can to avoid these quarrels by rigidly clarifying anything that could be interpreted vaguely, Thus leading to unfortunate misunderstandings.

 'How?' you must be asking.

-By what we call: 'the premises method.'
+By what we call: 'The premises method.'

 That's mine, and that's yours!